Boys Basketball Roundup — Bearcats fall against Krum; Whitewright nips Pottsboro

 Kylan Watson added 12 points, Aaron Pitt chipped in 10 points and Reilly Evans added eight points for Whitewright, which will host North Lamar on Friday.

-Jaxon Recer had 20 points, Hayden Cannon scored 17 points and Jake Williams totaled 11 points for Pottsboro, which is off until hosting Wills Point at 1 p.m. on Monday.
+Jaxon Recer had 20 points, Aidan Cannon scored 17 points and Jake Williams totaled 11 points for Pottsboro, which is off until hosting Wills Point at 1 p.m. on Monday.

 Gunter 50, Wolfe City 48